natedean/natedean/content/bookshelf/_index.md

 ---

 Consistently reading books has made an enormous positive impact on my life.

-Inspired by Patrick Collison's [bookshelf](https://patrickcollison.com/bookshelf), here is a list of books I have read ordered roughly by their impact.
+Inspired by Patrick Collison's [bookshelf](https://patrickcollison.com/bookshelf), here is a list of books ordered roughly by their impact on my life.

 This list is intended to be regularly updated and is likely plagued by recency bias.
+Sections are: non-fiction, fiction, current reading list, and started but not finished.